ARC-OPT/wbc_ros/README.md

 ### Unit tests

-The unit tests for the wbc library can be found [here](https://github.com/ARC-OPT/wbc/tree/master/test).
+Unit tests can be found in the [wbc library](https://github.com/ARC-OPT/wbc).

 ### Launch Tests